ShubhamKanhekar/portfolio_projects/README.md

 # 📁 Portfolio Projects by Shubham Kanhekar
 I am a Mechanical Engineering graduate from IIT BHU with hands-on experience in data analytics projects involving Python, SQL, and Excel.
 Skilled in exploratory data analysis, dashboarding, and business optimization.
-Certified by IBM and IIIT Bangalore, with a growing portfolio of real-world projects known for analytical thinking, structured problem-solving, and a commitment to continuous learning.
+Certified by IBM and IIIT Bangalore, with a growing portfolio of real-world projects known for analytical thinking, structured problem-solving, and a commitment to continuous learning.</br>
 This repository is a curated index of select GitHub projects.
 It includes brief descriptions and direct links to repositories showcasing my work in data science, machine learning, business analytics, and optimization — making it easy to explore without browsing my full profile.
 ---